sagemath/sagewiki_to_gh-2022-10-10/days82.md

 <<TableOfContents()>>

 These Sage days are a special event for women who develop in [[http://www.sagemath.org/|SageMath]] or wish to learn Sage.
-They will include introduction presentations, training,  and teamwork on specific projects.
+They will include introduction presentations, self training,  and teamwork on specific projects.

 This event is fully funded by the [[http://opendreamkit.org/|OpenDreamKit]] project.